Tokipudi/Nox/README.md

 Multiple features are available, and many more are still being worked on:

 * Get a god's details
-* Get Smite's server status
-* Get the current MOTD _(Match Of The Day)_
-* etc...

 ![God Command](https://github.com/Tokipudi/Nox/blob/main/src/media/readme/god.gif)

+* Get information about an item

 ![Item Command](https://github.com/Tokipudi/Nox/blob/main/src/media/readme/item.gif)

+* Get the MOTD for a given day

 ![MOTD Command](https://github.com/Tokipudi/Nox/blob/main/src/media/readme/motd.gif)

+And many more!

 ### Smite CCG _(Collectible Card Game)_

-The main reason why this bot was created in the first place.
+**The main reason why this bot was created in the first place.**

 Inspired by [Mudae](https://mudae.fandom.com/wiki/Mudae_Wiki)'s Harem mini-game, this bot will let you claim cards that you will then be able to give, exchange, or fight against other players cards.